lucky-sideburn/sfcomet/README.md

 ## High Availbility and support

-For HA and support contact info@safecomet.com
+For HA and support contact luckysideburn at gmail dot com

 ## To Do